lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 Here I have described the VIPER as a pipeline.
 I have shown that each stage in the pipeline has a specific purpose.

 The easiest way to determine whether you are implementing VIPER correctly is to use the rules and classes correctly and consistently.
-Your team members will thank you for that.
+Your team members will thank you for that because they will know where everything is in every Scene, and in turn they will know where to place new code.

+I think that VIPER is the perfect architecture for large codebases with frequently changing requirements.
+It is an effective antidote to the Massive ViewController problem.

 In my next blog I will demonstrate the implementation of VIPER using the Banking Report from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html).